 With so much at risk, water quality is at the forefront of what we do.
 Many water quality problems arise from multiple sources of diffuse pollution, spread across the landscape.
 This includes; contaminated runoff in both rural and urban areas; incorrect plumbing in homes and businesses, causing sewage to run into rivers; poorly maintained septic tanks; and increased rainfall, resulting in overwhelmed sewage systems.

-- Restore natural features such as wetlands and woodlands which helps filter run-off and naturally clean the water.
+- Restoring natural features such as wetlands and woodlands which act as a natural filter for pollutants

-- Create green infrastructure in towns and cities, to slow the flow of surface run-off and reduce the risk of sewer systems overflowing.
+- Creating green infrastructure in towns and cities, to slow the flow of surface run-off and reduce the risk of sewer systems overflowing

-- Monitor water quality to identify misconnected pipes and pollution hotspots.
+- Monitoring water quality to identify misconnected pipes and pollution hotspots

-- Raise awareness in the local community about pipes and drains and their impact on water quality.
+- Raising awareness about pipes and drains and their impact on water quality

 We support our member Trusts through training, mentoring and the development of modelling, monitoring and assessment tools, which can help identify sources of pollution and target solutions effectively.